-The Kleefeld Contemporary collections are a permanent, regional visual resource and archive of contemporary culture, presented as major exhibitions, offered for examination by students and scholars, and circulated to national institutions.
+The Carolyn Campagna Kleefeld Contemporary Art Museum collections are a permanent, regional visual resource and archive of contemporary culture, presented as major exhibitions, offered for examination by students and scholars, and circulated to national institutions.

 Cal State Long Beach Outdoor Sculpture Collection